awesomejie/Price-Finder/README.md

 It took ~4min on my PC with 8-core and 16G memory for the program to finish matching with the current "listings.txt" and "products.txt".

-To test on new data sets, replace "listings.txt" and "products.txt" in the data folder and run `python main.py`.
+To test on new datasets, replace "listings.txt" and "products.txt" in the data folder and run `python main.py`.